 This vegetarian rice bowl features crispy pan-seared eggplant slices that are smothered with an amazing sweet soy sauce.
 The simplicity of the dish puts the spotlight on all that eggplant can offer.

 ‘This was absolutely delicious.
-Crunchy, salty and sweet, and it came together very quickly.
+Crunchy, salty, and sweet.
+It came together very quickly.
 The best part- it doesn’t require a ton of ingredients that aren’t already in the pantry.
 Will definitely be making this one again.’ – Mae

 Similar concept to bacon rollups, this Japanese version calls for thinly sliced pork.
 The inside is stuffed with eggplant and the rolls are pan-fried until golden brown before coating with a sweet-savory sauce.
 To add extra zing, top the ginger pork rolls with shiso leaves (or with mint and Thai basil).
 It’s homey, tasty and goes very well with rice.

-‘This is honestly one of – if not the – best things I have ever tasted.
+‘This is honestly one of—if not —best things I have ever tasted.
 I followed this recipe closely and it paid off.’ – Kennedy

 In this recipe, the quality of the eggplant is accentuated by deep frying and then soaked in a light savory broth consists of dashi, mirin, and soy sauce.
 Known as nasu agebitashi, the unique Japanese cooking method presents eggplant in a new light.
 Serve this as a side dish to complement your Japanese or Asian meal.

 ‘I made this for dinner this evening.
 It was outstanding!
 The daikon and ginger condiments are amazing.’ – Debbie

-Eggplant and pork make a delicious and hearty stir fry!
+Eggplant and pork make a delicious and protein-rich stir fry!
 The savory miso sauce ties everything together.
 For a final touch, sprinkle with some chopped scallions and sesame seeds.

 ‘My 85-year old mother said that it reminded her of the eggplant with miso that her mother made for her when she was a child.’ – Gayle